How to Create a Coffee Shop Business Plan

 Section 7: Financial Plan

-The financial plan section is the most important section of the business plan, especially if you need debt financing or wish to attract investors.
+This is the most important section of the business plan, especially if you need debt financing or wish to attract investors.
 The financial plan has to demonstrate that your business will grow and be profitable.
 To do this you will need to create projected income statements, cash flow statements, and balance sheets.
 For a new business, these are forecasts, and a good rule of thumb is to underestimate revenues and overestimate expenses.

-Include your three financial statements:
+Include these financial statements:

 Section 8: Appendices and Exhibits